bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/Azure Fundamentals.md

 Azure does provide private cloud software - Stack HCI (use on own hardware).
 Azure can also provide clouds with exclusive access (e.g. back into the government realm).

-***Private Cloud - as you would guess, it's a mixture of the public/private cloud
+***Hybrid Cloud - as you would guess, it's a mixture of the public/private cloud

 "A hybrid cloud...is a computing environment that combines a private cloud with a public cloud."